discord-php/DiscordPHP/README.md

 ## Documentation

+Documentation can be found [here](http://teamreflex.github.io/DiscordPHP).
 Raw documentation can be found in-line in the code and on the [DiscordPHP Class Reference](http://teamreflex.github.io/DiscordPHP/).
-More user friendly and examples will soon be coming on the [DiscordPHP Wiki](https://discordphp.readme.io/).

 ## Contributing